-PSHE: Our Jigsaw topic this term is ‘Dreams and Goals’.
+PSHE: Our Jigsaw topic this term is ‘Changing Me’.

-PE: Our PE topics this term are Football and Street Dance.
+PE: Our PE topics this term are Rounders and Street Dance.
 Our PE lessons are on Tuesdays and Thursdays, please ensure you have your kit on these days.

 In Year 4, Home Learning is set every Monday and then must be handed in the following Monday for sharing and celebrating!
 Please see the link below for this term’s Home Learning choices: